The 6 Best Countries to Incorporate a Company for Your Online Business

 When you register a PLC in Hong Kong, you pay a 16.5% corporate tax.
 But you can sell outside the country, apply for the offshore tax exemption and get a 0% tax rate.

-Moreover, the city has no withholding tax and no tax on capital gains, dividends, and sales (or VAT).
+Moreover, the city has no withholding tax, no tax on capital gains, dividends, and sales (or VAT).
 That's why Hong Kong is a popular shopping destination (online shopping included).
 For instance, have a look at the electronic products listed on eBay.
 Cameras coming from Hong Kong usually cost US$200-US$300 less.

 Entity Type: Company